The First Page of the site is this Introduction and Background section.

 The Fourth Page includes links to the earlier, all-PowerPoint/film, version of this enterprise.

 The Fifth Tab links to a Forum for discussion.
 Comments about the website and its substance are valued and requested.
-(If that doesn't work for you, you might contact me directly at firstname.lastname@example.org.)
+(If that doesn't work for you, you can contact me directly at firstname.lastname@example.org.)

-There is also a depository of relevant articles in PDF form, some of which are accessible from the Bibliography and References page.
+There is also a depository of relevant articles, in PDF form, which are accessible from the Bibliography and References page.

-At several points, the names of various idea-complexes will actually be hyperlinks to fuller descriptions, usually in Wikipedia.
+At several points, here and on the second page, some words and phrases will be hyperlinked to fuller descriptions, usually in Wikipedia.

 About Science – my assumptions.